Botín Center – Santander

 The Botín Center on Santander’s seafront at dusk; photo © Enrico Cano, courtesy of RPBW

-A satellite view of the center which clearly reveals the shape of the two “lobes”; photo © Enrico Cano courtesy of RPBW
+A satellite view of the center which reveals the shape of the two “lobes”; photo © Enrico Cano courtesy of RPBW

 The center viewed from the sea; photos © Enrico Cano